 These researchers biopsied small pieces of skin in the hands of people with fibromyalgia to see what was going on at this area of intense nervous system and cardiovascular activity.
 If the sympathetic nervous system was messed up it should definitely show up here…and it did.

 Taken together, these data indicate that FM patients have a neurovascular pathology in the palms of the hands predominantly increasing the peptidergic sensory innervation of the AVS.

-Sensory nerves that relayed pain and sensory signal and dilated the blood vessels abundance (feeling too much pain?) were highly abundant in the small shunts between the arteries and veins in the hands of the FM patients.
-So what you might say?
-Look at how blood filled your hands are.
+Sensory nerves that relayed pain and other sensory signals and dilated the blood vessels abundance were highly abundant in the small shunts between the arteries and veins in the hands of the FM patients.

 Blood In…..Not Blood Out

-Except may not in fibromyalgia and maybe not chronic fatigue syndrome.
-These researchers found evidence that shunts between the arterioles and veins in the hands were high innervated with blood vessel dilating nerves.
+The researchers found that the shunts between the arterioles and veins in the hands were high innervated with blood vessel dilating nerves suggesting that blood was able to easily find its way into the hands but not out of them.

-That suggested blood easily found its way into the hands but not out of them and that may be a problem if you want to exercise, think hard or sleep.
-The authors suggested that the fatigue during exercise, the cognitive problems during thinking and the problems sleeping could all be a function of all these dilated small blood vessels in FM patients hands.
-They believe that those low blood flows in the muscles that cause so much pain after exercise could start right there in your overly blood-rich hands.
+Given the role the hands play as a storage reservoirs for blood not being able to move that blood around could be a problem if you want to exercise, think hard or sleep.
+The authors suggested that the fatigue during exercise, cognitive problems during thinking and problems sleeping could all be a function of these dilated small blood vessels in FM patients hands.

-Instead of this study finding evidence of excessive SNS activation, it found a reason for that increased SNS activation elsewhere.
-With the blood stuck in the hands, the SNS is, no doubt, tightening blood vessels down elsewhere in an effort to squeeze it out to the muscle and brain.
+With the blood stuck in the hands, the SNS could be tightening blood vessels down elsewhere in an effort to squeeze what it has available out to the muscles and the brain.